6 Reasons Men Say No to Sex

 with having sex with somebody,” says P.J., a 29-year-old online producer.
 “How do you get skin to skin

-What you can do: Slow down—this could be a sign that the guy wants to
+with someone you don’t know?”
+You can: Slow down—this could be a sign that the guy wants to

 get to know you better before getting physical.
 Take the declined